Home / OLSAS Application Guide / OLSAS – University of Ottawa

 The Concurrent Stream: Programme de droit canadien

-In this 3-year combined program, you will learn Common Law and Civil Law concurrently.
-There are 20 positions in this stream.
+In this 3-year combined program, you will learn Common Law and Civil Law concurrently in a cohort of a maximum of 20 students.
 The course of study includes several courses designed specifically for Programme de droit canadien students.

 The Consecutive Stream: National Program